zng-ui/zng/TODO/topics/Text.md

 * Hyphenation does not backtrack, the word hyphenation end-up split as "hy-phe-nation" when it could be "hyphe-nation".
     - This is because the split segments are never rejoined?

+# ANSI Text

+* Implement way to modify the parsed style.
+* Implement way to override colors.